igemsoftware2021/Software/README.md

 Running the pretrained model
 1. Download the pretrained model from https://drive.google.com/file/d/1Dl7BczvxStkL0pjoeS2R42kFP-9Kv860/view?usp=sharing
 2. Preprocess the images that you’d like to segment to 256x256 tiles or use the sample images given
+3. If you are simply using the provided sample images to test the model and generate prediction, use this Colab notebook(https://colab.research.google.com/drive/1jgdtu-j37gEE9wFsT6UICqK6rzxihpkW?usp=sharing) or gen_preds.ipynb.
+We recommend using Colab as the environment is easier to setup and allows access to GPU for all users.
+Simply download the provided sample images and replace the locations for the images and model to the location of the files.
-3. Using gen_pred.ipynb, generate prediction on the images
+4. Using gen_preds.ipynb, generate prediction on the images

 Training your own model